New parents, here’s a little secret: Traveling with a baby is much easier than travel with a toddler.

 4. Bring Lots of Things To Do

-Toddlers are notorious for not wanting to sit still, which makes flying, driving and even taking the train somewhat fraught.
-Videos and toddler-friendly apps help, but many parents limit screen time at this age and your toddler’s attention will wane before you reach your destination.
+Toddlers are notorious for having short attention spans and not wanting to sit still, which makes flying, driving and even taking the train somewhat fraught.

-5. Make The Most Of Your Toddler Travel Savings
+5. Make The Most Of Your Under-2 Travel Savings

 Sometime before your little one’s second birthday, consider flying off to an exotic (and relatively expensive) destination with your toddler as a lap baby one last time.
 I like to call this trip a toddlermoon.
 While you’re at it, take advantage of off-season and shoulder-season discounts while you still can.
 Before you know it you’ll have to plan your trips around school breaks and the peak rates that come with them.

-Jennifer Saranow Schultz is a writer based in San Francisco, where she lives with her toddler and husband.
-You can find her daily hints to help make parenting easier and cheaper at HintMama.com, on Twitter and Facebook.
-Before leaving journalism in 2011, she was the lead writer for The New York Times “Bucks” personal finance blog and spent seven years as a reporter at The Wall Street Journal.
+Jennifer Saranow Schultz is a writer based in San Francisco, where she lives with her son and husband.
+You can find her hints to help make parenting easier and cheaper at HintMama.com, She was the lead writer for The New York Times “Bucks” personal finance blog and spent seven years as a reporter at The Wall Street Journal.